 "No. I warned you that you wouldn't like it.
 You need help anyway.
 The two of you barely made it back today, and he'll be even less help tomorrow." he said, pointing to Lolan.
 The Elf didn't disagree.

 Zef looked a bit ashamed, despite being 50-some-odd years older than me.
 "Sure.
 No more tricks," he said.
+I didn't believe him, but there was no point in pushing the subject further.

 I looked at Lolan.
 "Where do you need to go?"
 I asked.